slipset/replicant-docs/content/top-down.md

 because component libraries say so in their documentation.

-Over the past decade, I have built a wide range of business applications and simple games using top-down rendering with tools like React/JavaScript, Ohm, Quiescent, Reagent, Snabbdom, Dumdom, and Replicant.
+Over the past decade, I have built a wide range of business applications and simple games using top-down rendering with tools like React/JavaScript, Om, Quiescent, Reagent, Snabbdom, Dumdom, and Replicant.
 In all that time, I can count on one hand the number of instances where I needed to optimize rendering performance.